theochem/horton/doc/user_part.rst

 observables, e.g. atomic charge, atomic multipole expansion, etc.

 Horton supports two different approaches to perform the partitioning: WPart (based on wavefunction files) and CPart (based on cube files).
+Several wavefunction and cube file formats are supported as documented in :ref:`ref_file_formats`.

-Both implementations build on the same algorithms but use different types of grids for the numerical integrals.
+The WPart and CPart implementations build on the same algorithms but use different types of grids for numerical integration.
 An overview of both implementations is given by the following table:

 ======================== =========================== =========================== ============
 Feature                  WPart                       CPart                       References